Tips for Handling Incorrect or Fraudulent Credit Card Charges

 The key to spotting unauthorized charges on your credit card is remaining vigilant and always checking your credit card statement each month.
 When you receive your statement, follow these steps:

-• Open statements immediately.
+• Review statements immediately.
 Avoid letting a few months of credit card statements accumulate before checking them.
-Open them immediately so you can catch errors and head off fraud as quickly as possible.
+Whether you look them over online or via hard copy, do so ASAP so you can catch errors and head off fraud as quickly as possible.
 Going through your statements regularly will also offer a clearer understanding of how credit card payments work.

 • Check every purchase.
 Fraudsters know that small unauthorized credit card charges are less likely to get flagged.
 Go down the list of purchases you’ve made on your card over the last month and make sure you recognize the merchant and can match the sale with an item or service you bought.